 "use client";

-import { startTransition, useId, useState } from "react";import { useRouter } from "next/navigation";import { useAtomRefresh, useAtomSet } from "@effect-atom/atom-react";import { effectTsResolver } from "@hookform/resolvers/effect-ts";import { Cause, Exit, Option } from "effect";import { useForm } from "react-hook-form";import { useProgress } from "react-transition-progress";import { toast } from "sonner";
+import { startTransition, useId, useState } from "react";import { useRouter } from "next/navigation";import { useAtomRefresh, useAtomSet } from "@effect/atom-react";import { standardSchemaResolver } from "@hookform/resolvers/standard-schema";import { Cause, Exit, Option } from "effect";import { useForm } from "react-hook-form";import { useProgress } from "react-transition-progress";import { toast } from "sonner";

 import { FormErrorMessage, FormFieldErrorMessage,} from "@/components/form-messages";import { Icons } from "@/components/icons";import { Button } from "@/components/ui/button";import { Card, CardContent } from "@/components/ui/card";import { Input } from "@/components/ui/input";import { Label } from "@/components/ui/label";

-import { addUserAtom, usersAtom } from "@/atoms/user";import { AddUserFormSchema, type AddUserFormValues,} from "@/schema/user-schema";
+import { addUserAtom, usersAtom } from "@/atoms/user";import { AddUserFormStandardSchema, type AddUserFormValues,} from "@/schema/user-schema";

 export function AddUserForm() { const id = useId(); const router = useRouter(); const startProgress = useProgress();